streamdata-gallery-organizations/xignite/_listings/xignite/gethistoricalticks-post.md

       Envelope:
         description: This is a default description.
         type: post
-  GetHistoricalHighLowInput:
+  GetHistoricalTicksAsOfDateInput:
     properties:
       Envelope:
         description: This is a default description.
         type: post
-  GetHistoricalHighLowHeader:
+  GetHistoricalTicksAsOfDateHeader:
     properties: []
-  GetHistoricalHighLowOutput:
+  GetHistoricalTicksAsOfDateOutput:
     properties:
       Envelope:
         description: This is a default description.
         type: post
-  GetIntradayHighLowInput:
+  GetIntradayFutureChartInput:
     properties:
       Envelope:
         description: This is a default description.
         type: post
-  GetIntradayHighLowHeader:
+  GetIntradayFutureChartHeader:
     properties: []
-  GetIntradayHighLowOutput:
+  GetIntradayFutureChartOutput:
     properties:
       Envelope:
         description: This is a default description.
         type: post
-  ListCurrencies_tns:
+  GetIntradayFutureChartBinaryInput:
+    properties:
+      Envelope:
+        description: This is a default description.
+        type: post
+  GetIntradayFutureChartBinaryHeader:
     properties: []
-  ListCurrenciesResponse_tns:
-    properties: []
-  ListActiveCurrencies_tns:
-    properties: []
-  ListActiveCurrenciesResponse_tns:
-    properties: []
-  ListOfficialRates_tns:
-    properties: []
-  ListOfficialRatesResponse_tns:
-    properties: []
-  GetUnitOfAccount_tns:
+  GetIntradayFutureChartBinaryOutput:
     properties:
-      Currency:
+      Envelope:
         description: This is a default description.
         type: post
-      AsOfDate:
+  GetIntradayFutureChartCustomInput:
+    properties:
+      Envelope:
         description: This is a default description.
         type: post
-  GetUnitOfAccountResponse_tns:
+  GetIntradayFutureChartCustomHeader:
     properties: []
-  ConvertRealTimeValue_tns:
+  GetIntradayFutureChartCustomOutput:
     properties:
-      From:
+      Envelope:
         description: This is a default description.
         type: post
-      To:
+  GetIntradayFutureChartCustomBinaryInput:
+    properties:
+      Envelope:
         description: This is a default description.
         type: post
-      Amount:
+  GetIntradayFutureChartCustomBinaryHeader:
+    properties: []
+  GetIntradayFutureChartCustomBinaryOutput:
+    properties:
+      Envelope:
         description: This is a default description.
         type: post
-  ConvertRealTimeValueResponse_tns:
+  GetHistoricalFutureChartInput:
+    properties:
+      Envelope:
+        description: This is a default description.
+        type: post
+  GetHistoricalFutureChartHeader:
     properties: []
-  ConvertHistoricalValue_tns:
+  GetHistoricalFutureChartOutput:
     properties:
-      From:
+      Envelope:
         description: This is a default description.
         type: post
-      To:
+  GetHistoricalFutureChartBinaryInput:
+    properties:
+      Envelope:
         description: This is a default description.
         type: post
-      AsOfDate:
+  GetHistoricalFutureChartBinaryHeader:
+    properties: []
+  GetHistoricalFutureChartBinaryOutput:
+    properties:
+      Envelope:
         description: This is a default description.
         type: post
-      Amount:
+  GetHistoricalFutureChartCustomInput:
+    properties:
+      Envelope:
         description: This is a default description.
         type: post
-  ConvertHistoricalValueResponse_tns:
+  GetHistoricalFutureChartCustomHeader:
     properties: []
-  GetRealTimeForwardRate_tns:
+  GetHistoricalFutureChartCustomOutput:
     properties:
-      From:
+      Envelope:
         description: This is a default description.
         type: post
-      To:
+  GetHistoricalFutureChartCustomBinaryInput:
+    properties:
+      Envelope:
         description: This is a default description.
         type: post
-  GetRealTimeForwardRateResponse_tns:
+  GetHistoricalFutureChartCustomBinaryHeader:
     properties: []
-  GetRealTimeCrossRateAsString_tns:
+  GetHistoricalFutureChartCustomBinaryOutput:
     properties:
-      From:
+      Envelope:
         description: This is a default description.
         type: post
-      To:
+  GetHistoricalCommodityChartInput:
+    properties:
+      Envelope:
         description: This is a default description.
         type: post
-  GetRealTimeCrossRateAsStringResponse_tns:
+  GetHistoricalCommodityChartHeader:
     properties: []
-  GetLatestCrossRate_tns:
+  GetHistoricalCommodityChartOutput:
     properties:
-      From:
+      Envelope:
         description: This is a default description.
         type: post
-      To:
+  GetHistoricalCommodityChartBinaryInput:
+    properties:
+      Envelope:
         description: This is a default description.
         type: post
-  GetLatestCrossRateResponse_tns:
+  GetHistoricalCommodityChartBinaryHeader:
     properties: []
-  GetLatestCrossRates_tns:
+  GetHistoricalCommodityChartBinaryOutput:
     properties:
-      From:
+      Envelope:
         description: This is a default description.
         type: post
-      Tos:
+  GetHistoricalCommodityChartCustomInput:
+    properties:
+      Envelope:
         description: This is a default description.
         type: post
-  GetLatestCrossRatesResponse_tns:
+  GetHistoricalCommodityChartCustomHeader:
     properties: []
-  GetRealTimeCrossRate_tns:
-    properties: []
-  GetRealTimeCrossRateResponse_tns:
-    properties: []
-  GetRealTimeCrossRateGMT_tns:
-    properties: []
-  GetRealTimeCrossRateGMTResponse_tns:
-    properties: []
-  GetRawCrossRate_tns:
-    properties: []
-  GetRawCrossRateResponse_tns:
-    properties: []
-  GetRawCrossRates_tns:
+  GetHistoricalCommodityChartCustomOutput:
     properties:
-      Symbols:
+      Envelope:
         description: This is a default description.
         type: post
-  GetRawCrossRatesResponse_tns:
-    properties: []
-  GetRealTimeCrossRates_tns:
+  GetHistoricalCommodityChartCustomBinaryInput:
     properties:
-      Symbols:
+      Envelope:
         description: This is a default description.
         type: post
-  GetRealTimeCrossRatesResponse_tns:
+  GetHistoricalCommodityChartCustomBinaryHeader:
     properties: []
-  GetHistoricalCrossRateTables_tns:
+  GetHistoricalCommodityChartCustomBinaryOutput:
     properties:
-      Symbols:
+      Envelope:
         description: This is a default description.
         type: post
-      StartDate:
+  GetIntradayChartDesignInput:
+    properties:
+      Envelope:
         description: This is a default description.
         type: post
-      EndDate:
+  GetIntradayChartDesignHeader:
+    properties: []
+  GetIntradayChartDesignOutput:
+    properties:
+      Envelope:
         description: This is a default description.
         type: post
-  GetHistoricalCrossRateTablesResponse_tns:
+  GetHistoricalChartDesignInput:
+    properties:
+      Envelope:
+        description: This is a default description.
+        type: post
+  GetHistoricalChartDesignHeader:
     properties: []
-  GetHistoricalCrossRateTablesBidAsk_tns:
+  GetHistoricalChartDesignOutput:
     properties:
-      Symbols:
+      Envelope:
         description: This is a default description.
         type: post
-      StartDate:
+  GetFutureOptionInput:
+    properties:
+      Envelope:
         description: This is a default description.
         type: post
-      EndDate:
+  GetFutureOptionHeader:
+    properties: []
+  GetFutureOptionOutput:
+    properties:
+      Envelope:
         description: This is a default description.
         type: post
-  GetHistoricalCrossRateTablesBidAskResponse_tns:
+  GetTopIndustryHeadlinesInput:
+    properties:
+      Envelope:
+        description: This is a default description.
+        type: post
+  GetTopIndustryHeadlinesHeader:
     properties: []
-  GetCurrencyReport_tns:
+  GetTopIndustryHeadlinesOutput:
     properties:
-      From:
+      Envelope:
         description: This is a default description.
         type: post
-      To:
+  GetTodaysIndustryHeadlinesInput:
+    properties:
+      Envelope:
         description: This is a default description.
         type: post
-      StartDate:
+  GetTodaysIndustryHeadlinesHeader:
+    properties: []
+  GetTodaysIndustryHeadlinesOutput:
+    properties:
+      Envelope:
         description: This is a default description.
         type: post
-      EndDate:
+  GetLastIndustryHeadlinesInput:
+    properties:
+      Envelope:
         description: This is a default description.
         type: post
-  GetCurrencyReportResponse_tns:
+  GetLastIndustryHeadlinesHeader:
     properties: []
-  GetHistoricalCrossRateTable_tns:
+  GetLastIndustryHeadlinesOutput:
     properties:
-      Symbols:
+      Envelope:
         description: This is a default description.
         type: post
-      AsOfDate:
+  GetFutureOptionChainInput:
+    properties:
+      Envelope:
         description: This is a default description.
         type: post
-  GetHistoricalCrossRateTableResponse_tns:
+  GetFutureOptionChainHeader:
     properties: []
-  GetHistoricalCrossRateTableBidAsk_tns:
+  GetFutureOptionChainOutput:
     properties:
-      Symbols:
+      Envelope:
         description: This is a default description.
         type: post
-      AsOfDate:
+  GetFutureOptionsByStrikePriceInput:
+    properties:
+      Envelope:
         description: This is a default description.
         type: post
-  GetHistoricalCrossRateTableBidAskResponse_tns:
+  GetFutureOptionsByStrikePriceHeader:
     properties: []
-  GetRealTimeCrossRateTable_tns:
+  GetFutureOptionsByStrikePriceOutput:
     properties:
-      Symbols:
+      Envelope:
         description: This is a default description.
         type: post
-  GetRealTimeCrossRateTableResponse_tns:
+  GetFutureSymbol_tns:
+    properties:
+      Symbol:
+        description: This is a default description.
+        type: post
+      Month:
+        description: This is a default description.
+        type: post
+      Year:
+        description: This is a default description.
+        type: post
+  GetFutureSymbolResponse_tns:
     properties: []
-  GetRealTimeCrossRateTableWithBidAsk_tns:
+  GetReverseFutureSymbol_tns:
     properties:
-      Symbols:
+      Symbol:
         description: This is a default description.
         type: post
-  GetRealTimeCrossRateTableWithBidAskResponse_tns:
+  GetReverseFutureSymbolResponse_tns:
     properties: []
-  GetAllCrossRatesForACurrency_tns:
+  GetTerminationSchedule_tns:
     properties:
       Symbol:
         description: This is a default description.
         type: post
-  GetAllCrossRatesForACurrencyResponse_tns:
+      Month:
+        description: This is a default description.
+        type: post
+      Year:
+        description: This is a default description.
+        type: post
+  GetTerminationScheduleResponse_tns:
     properties: []
-  GetRealTimeCrossRateTableAsHTML_tns:
+  GetNextFuture_tns:
     properties:
-      Symbols:
+      Symbol:
         description: This is a default description.
         type: post
-      ColumnHeaderStyle:
+  GetNextFutureResponse_tns:
+    properties: []
+  GetFuture_tns:
+    properties:
+      Symbol:
         description: This is a default description.
         type: post
-      LineHeaderStyle:
+  GetFutureResponse_tns:
+    properties: []
+  ListExchanges_tns:
+    properties: []
+  ListExchangesResponse_tns:
+    properties: []
+  ListFutureCategories_tns:
+    properties: []
+  ListFutureCategoriesResponse_tns:
+    properties: []
+  ListSwaps_tns:
+    properties: []
+  ListSwapsResponse_tns:
+    properties: []
+  ListFutures_tns:
+    properties: []
+  ListFuturesResponse_tns:
+    properties: []
+  ListFrontMonthContracts_tns:
+    properties: []
+  ListFrontMonthContractsResponse_tns:
+    properties: []
+  ListFuturesByCategory_tns:
+    properties:
+      Category:
         description: This is a default description.
         type: post
-      CellStyle:
+  ListFuturesByCategoryResponse_tns:
+    properties: []
+  ListFuturesByExchange_tns:
+    properties:
+      Exchange:
         description: This is a default description.
         type: post
-  GetRealTimeCrossRateTableAsHTMLResponse_tns:
+  ListFuturesByExchangeResponse_tns:
     properties: []
-  GetSimpleRealTimeCrossRateTableAsHTML_tns:
+  ListSwapsByExchange_tns:
     properties:
-      Symbols:
+      Exchange:
         description: This is a default description.
         type: post
-      ColumnHeaderStyle:
+  ListSwapsByExchangeResponse_tns:
+    properties: []
+  GetDelayedSwap_tns:
+    properties:
+      Symbol:
         description: This is a default description.
         type: post
-      LineHeaderStyle:
+      Month:
         description: This is a default description.
         type: post
-      CellStyle:
+      Year:
         description: This is a default description.
         type: post
-  GetSimpleRealTimeCrossRateTableAsHTMLResponse_tns:
+  GetDelayedSwapResponse_tns:
     properties: []
-  GetHistoricalCrossRateTableAsHTML_tns:
+  GetDelayedFuture_tns:
     properties:
-      Symbols:
+      Symbol:
         description: This is a default description.
         type: post
-      AsOfDate:
+      Month:
         description: This is a default description.
         type: post
-      ColumnHeaderStyle:
+      Year:
         description: This is a default description.
         type: post
-      LineHeaderStyle:
+  GetDelayedFutureResponse_tns:
+    properties: []
+  GetDelayedFrontFuture_tns:
+    properties:
+      Symbol:
         description: This is a default description.
         type: post
-      CellStyle:
+  GetDelayedFrontFutureResponse_tns:
+    properties: []
+  GetAllDelayedFutures_tns:
+    properties:
+      Symbol:
         description: This is a default description.
         type: post
-  GetHistoricalCrossRateTableAsHTMLResponse_tns:
+  GetAllDelayedFuturesResponse_tns:
     properties: []
-  GetHistoricalCrossRate_tns:
+  GetTopDelayedFutures_tns:
     properties:
       Symbol:
         description: This is a default description.
         type: post
-      AsOfDate:
+      Count:
         description: This is a default description.
         type: post
-  GetHistoricalCrossRateResponse_tns:
+  GetTopDelayedFuturesResponse_tns:
     properties: []
-  GetHistoricalCrossRates_tns:
+  GetAllDelayedSwaps_tns:
     properties:
+      Symbol:
+        description: This is a default description.
+        type: post
+  GetAllDelayedSwapsResponse_tns:
+    properties: []
+  GetDelayedFutures_tns:
+    properties:
       Symbols:
         description: This is a default description.
         type: post
-      AsOfDate:
+      Month:
         description: This is a default description.
         type: post
-  GetHistoricalCrossRatesResponse_tns:
+      Year:
+        description: This is a default description.
+        type: post
+  GetDelayedFuturesResponse_tns:
     properties: []
-  GetHistoricalCrossRateBidAsk_tns:
+  GetDelayedFutureStrip_tns:
+    properties:
+      Symbol:
+        description: This is a default description.
+        type: post
+  GetDelayedFutureStripResponse_tns:
+    properties: []
+  GetHistoricalFutureStrip_tns:
     properties:
       Symbol:
         description: This is a default description.